nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

 grants, and research outcomes from the preceding year.

 !!! danger "Required Project Review"
-    when the PI views their project they will find the notification that the project review is due.
     ColdFront does not send notifications to PIs when project reviews are due.
+    Instead, when the PI or Manager(s) of a project views their project they will find the notification that the project review is due.
 Additionally, when the project review is pending, PIs or Project Manager(s) cannot request new allocations or renew expiring allocations or change request to update the allocated allocation attributes' values.
 This is to enforce PIs need to review their projects annually.
 The PI or any managers on the project are able to complete the project review process.

 ### Project Reviews for PIs or Project Manager(s)